Arsene46/Arsene46/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-Full stack developer.
 Recently completed individual and team projects reignited my interest in technology ✨.
 I have the ability to carry out web projects, keeping in mind that they are scalable and modularizable in order to build them as a team.

 Belgian living in Argentina for more than 10 years.